Director of Public Prosecutions (Australia): Function

-The agency has only one outcome; "to contribute to the safety and well-being of the people of Australia and to help protect the resources of the Commonwealth through the maintenance of law and order and by combating crime".
+The agency has only one outcome; "Contribute to a fair, safe and just society by delivering an effective, independent prosecution service in accordance with the Prosecution Policy of the Commonwealth".
 It upholds this function by carrying out prosecutions of crimes against the Commonwealth, and by providing advice to referring agencies.

 It has no investigative power or function, and the decision to investigate matters and refer matters to the CDPP is at the discretion of referring agency.
 Furthermore, the CDPP depends on referring agencies to investigate alleged offences and prepare briefs of evidence to support prosecution and assets recovery.

 Organisation

 The Commonwealth Director of Public Prosecutions is based in the head office in Canberra and has offices in Adelaide, Brisbane, Cairns, Darwin, Hobart, Melbourne, Perth, Sydney, and Townsville.
-Most offices include a Revenue and Benefit Fraud/Commercial, Financial and Corruption Branch, an Illegal Imports and Exports/Human Exploitation and Border Protection Branch, and an Organised Crime and Counter Terrorism Branch.
+Most offices include a Fraud and Specialist Agencies branch, a Serious Financial and Corporate Crime branch, a Human Exploitation and Border Protection branch and an Organised Crime and National Security branch.

 Although the Commonwealth Director of Public Prosecutions is within the portfolio of the Commonwealth Attorney-General, the Office operates independently of the Attorney-General and of the political process.
 The Attorney-General, as First Law Officer of Australia, is responsible for the Commonwealth criminal justice system and remains accountable to Parliament for decisions made in the prosecution process, notwithstanding that those decisions are now in fact made by the Director and lawyers of the CDPP.
 Under section 8 of the Director of Public Prosecutions Act 1983 (Cth), the Attorney-General has power to issue guidelines and directions to the CDPP; however, that can only be done after there has been consultation between the Attorney-General and the Director.
 Per the Act, any guidelines or directions must be in writing, published in the Gazette, and tabled in Parliament.
 The CDPP has been directed by the Attorney-General only thrice, none of which were in relation to a specific case.